hookup culture statistics

 Key Takeaways

-• 63% of current college relationships started as a casual hookup.
+• Hookups Leading to Relationships: 63% of current college relationships began as casual hookups.

-• Only 11.2% of women had an orgasm during their last hookup, while 88.1% of men had one.
+• Orgasm Gap: Only 11.2% of women reported having an orgasm during their last hookup, compared to 88.1% of men.

 How many college students have hooked up?